Stage 2: Life Context | Alignment

 (1) What patterns do you see across my alignment scores?
 Where are the clusters of high alignment and low alignment?

-(2) Looking at my betrayals, which ones seem to share a common root?
+(2) Looking at my misalignments, which ones seem to share a common root?
 Can we trace them back to a single belief, circumstance, or relationship?

 (3) For my biggest gap: is this an actual-ideal discrepancy or an actual-ought discrepancy?
 Help me figure out whether the expectation is genuinely mine.